peterlinxm1/op/router/phicomm_n1/README.md

 n1-install
 reboot       #Pull out the USB hard disk, and then enter the reboot command to restart
 ```
-you can input the firmware in the USB hard disk to the EMMC partition of Phicomm N1.

 Update method: `log in to openwrt` > `system menu` > `file transfer` > upload to /tmp/upgrade/xxx.img, enter the `system menu` > `TTYD terminal` > input command:
 ```shell script